 Network virtual processors are implicitly defined by the NETTYPE parameter.
 The NETTYPE parameter defines the number of poll threads allocated for each database connection type.
 The NETTYPE parameter defines the connection protocol, number of poll threads, concurrent connections per poll thread, and type of virtual processor that will run the connection's poll thread.
 A poll thread can be run by a CPU virtual processor or by a network virtual processor.
 The network virtual processors include SHM, SOC, STR, and TLI.
-All of the network virtual processors are defined under the general virtual processor class NET.
-When the server is initialized it starts one network virtual processor or each poll thread of the protocol defined by the NETTYPE parameter.
+All of the network virtual processors are defined under the general virtual processor or each poll thread of the protocol defined by the NETTYPE parameter.

-If the onconfig file contained the following NETTYPE parameter, as in the example below for IBM and HP platforms:
+If the onconfig file contained the following NETTYPE parameter, as in the example below for IBM[®] AIX[®] and HP-UX[®] platforms:

-'''

-NETTYPE soctcp, 2, 100, NET

-'''
+NETTYPE soctcp,2,100,NET